mosaic-jasondebolt/phoenix/Phoenix/README.md

 Since all developer environments share a single Aurora database MySQL instance, the "deploy-dev-database.sh" script only needs to be executed once for the entire Project.
 Individual devlopers do not need to invoke this script.

+To delete a developer environment, See the instructions in [deploy-microservice-cleanup.sh](#deploy-microservice-cleanupsh) to manually invoke a CodeBuild job to delete the developer environment.

 #### deploy-dev-api-custom-domain.sh
 Deploys an API Gateway Custom Domain for your project's API.